madelinegarrett/Lab-13-StatsSloths-/README.md

 # Lab-13-StatsSloths-

-# How are most people dying from accidnets and incidents?
+# How are most people dying from accidents and incidents?

 Katie -> Poisoning
 Zandy -> Falls